mastersibin/Yoga/README.md

 So we basically run a cron job every month on the 1st.
 So cron basically sets current batch with the batch you set with this endpoint.
 If the next batch is not set the current batch will be continued next month too.

+## Running the application

+Clone frontend and backend.
+You need maven to build and run backend and npm to run frontend.
+You need to have mysql database in your system.
+You can change the credentials in application.properties file for mysql.
+If you don't do this, backend won't connect to database.

+Happy Hacking!!